 Ashante culture is fairly unique in the matriarchal land rights therefore our first point of call was with the queen mother who inaugurated the health centre back in the 1990s with Mrs Huttel.
 It was beautiful and so sad at the same time, to see all the photos of Mrs Huttel in her prime dressed like an Ashante Queen.

-We will keep on pursuing this invaluable source of income until its conclusion.
+on pursuing this invaluable source of income until its conclusion.

 Ghana is supposed to have universal health coverage but we have had so many problems with their health insurance.
 Firstly, they would not register us as a clinic, then they would not pay us back for our charges, etc. Very tricky all round when you are supplying health to very poor farmers…

 However, after many years of hard work we have managed to get full registration!!!
 Well done David, our Ghana coordinator for making this a reality.